FEBRUARY 2026 · 8 MIN READ

 Scenario 1: IDOR on account endpoints

 The app calls GET /api/accounts/12345/balance to fetch your balance.
-If the backend doesn’t verify that user ID 12345 belongs to the authenticated user, any logged-in customer can fetch any account balance, and potentially transaction history, personal details, and account numbers.
-This is one of the most common critical findings we make.
+If the backend doesn't verify that account 12345 belongs to the authenticated user, any logged-in customer can fetch any account balance, and potentially transaction history, personal details, and account numbers.
+This is among the most common critical findings in our assessments.

 Scenario 2: Insecure session token storage